rmartin16/qbittorrent-api/README.md

 Direct API Endpoint Access
 --------------------------
+**The interface to the direct API endpoints is stable and backwards compatibility is expected.**

 The API is separated in to eight namespaces for the API endpoints:
 * Authentication (auth)
 * Application (app)